 A: The proof lies with our customers.
 Companies like PwC feel secure with their corporate and client data in the cloud.
 That says something, especially since they’re in a highly regulated industry.
 Having customers like Roche in pharmaceuticals and BBVA in finance makes a case for how secure data is in the cloud.
 It’s more powerful for our customers to prove its security than for us to talk about it.

 Q: What do you see as the biggest benefits of cloud

 A: Cloud computing allows companies of all sizes to move quickly and innovate to keep pace with smaller, more agile companies.
 Each day you keep using legacy systems is another day you risk being replaced by newcomers in the industry.
 Cloud computing can improve employee collaboration and connect data that lives in disparate locations.
-For example, when Roche Engineering introduced Google Apps in their R&D department, engineers worked together more efficiently and as a result brought new products to market faster.
+For example, when Roche Engineering introduced G Suite in their R&D department, engineers worked together more efficiently and as a result brought new products to market faster.

 Q: What’s something people might not know about you?